Do electric cars have gearboxes?

 Does that mean plug-ins and hybrids have an electric motor with more than one gear?

 Most hybrids (plug-in or otherwise) have a standard electric motor with a single gear, as this is cheaper and less complicated to manufacture.
 And as explained above, single-geared units give away very little in terms of performance or efficiency, mitigating the need for a two or three-speed gearbox.
+The internal combustion engine in these cars will usually put its power through a conventional automatic or CVT gearbox.

 What are the benefits of having just a single gear?